 As a container runtime platform, OpenShift provides a method to run and manage container workloads.
 It does not, however, decide what those workloads should be, what services (if any) they should provide, etc. Developers can add frameworks to a deployment as they see fit, or split code over multiple deployments based solely on functionality needs.
 This means there are no core OS features available by default.
 However, these can be implemented and included within the containers as needed.

 An example is print (spool) services: a typical Linux/Unix deployment would have a running daemon listening for print-jobs, and when received would translate and queue the job to be delivered to a destination printer.
 A typical container would not include this daemon, but it could be added if such a feature is needed.

 A thorough analysis of your current mainframe application portfolio will identify the specific mainframe features that must be emulated within OpenShift containers during migration.

-For more information on mapping mainframe terminology to OpenShift equivalents, and mapping required mainframe features to OpenShift please, download our mainframe to OpenShift reference architecture, available at this link..
+For more information on mapping mainframe terminology to OpenShift equivalents and mapping required mainframe features to OpenShift, download our Mainframe to OpenShift Reference Architecture.

 The combination of all these features allows faster innovation by supporting many different aspects and practices pertaining to DevOps.
 Additionally, automated build and deployments (CI/CD), and build and container metrics within OpenShift provide a rapid flow of information and continuous feedback from the build and deployment process back to the migration and development teams.
 This lets developers detect and rectify anomalies immediately, which is far more effective than fixing them later in production, when fixes have a more critical impact on cost and service delivery.